More than 60 feared dead in bombing of Ukrainian school

 “This war is treacherous,” the governor, Valentyn Reznichenko, wrote on social media.
 “It is near, even when it is invisible.”

 Gambrell reported from Lviv, Ukraine.
-Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Lolita C. Baldor in Washington and AP staff around the world contributed to this report.
+Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv and AP staff around the world contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine